 - The Maidenhead Character areas are shown on map 4.2-1.
-The key characteristics of each area and maps showing the boundaries of each are provided in section 4 of Appendix 2. - Development proposals must demonstrate full regard to the key characteristics of each of the Character areas, and follow the Design guidance and codes for the relevant area in section 4 of Appendix 2 according to the location, nature and layout of the scheme. - In addition, proposals for the erection of new dwellings in residential gardens will be required to demonstrate they meet all of the following criteria: - The layout integrates with the surrounding area with regard to site coverage of each plot, building lines and heights, urban grain, rhythm of plot frontages, parking areas and existing pattern of openings onto the highway - The proposal provides appropriate hard and soft landscaping, particularly at site boundaries and retains the setting and aspect enjoyed by neighbouring properties
+The key characteristics of each area and maps showing the boundaries of each are provided in section 4 of Appendix 2. - Development proposals must demonstrate full regard to the key characteristics of each of the Character areas, and follow the Design guidance and codes for the relevant area in section 4 of Appendix 2 according to the location, nature and layout of the scheme.

+- Residential development proposals in the character areas outside Maidenhead town centre are expected to be a maximum of 3 storeys, except within areas identified as "Potential for tall building" in map 4.2-2 from Figure 5.3 of the Building Height and Tall Buildings SPD [Part 2, 2.13]. - In areas of context height up to 2 storeys as shown in map 4.2-3 from Figure 2.2 of the Building Height and Tall Buildings SPD [Part 2, 2.13], and not identified as "Potential for tall building", buildings of 3 storeys should integrate the third storey in the roof (referred to in Design Codes as 2.5 storeys). - In addition, proposals for the erection of new dwellings in residential gardens will be required to demonstrate they meet the following criteria: - The layout integrates with the surrounding area with regard to site coverage of each plot, building lines and heights, urban grain, rhythm of plot frontages, parking areas and existing pattern of openings onto the highway - The proposal provides appropriate hard and soft landscaping, particularly at site boundaries and retains the setting and aspect enjoyed by neighbouring properties